 Kashmir along with its towns like Pahalgam became a part of the Union of India with the treaty of accession that was signed between the two in 1947.
 During all this political turmoil, Pahalgam remained a passive witness and after India’s independence, it developed as a tourist spot for its unexplored and exotic avenues.

-2. Lolab Valley.
-The Lolab Valley is situated in the northern district of Kupwara, Jammu and Kashmir.
-This valley is specifically laid with immense charm and beauty of the raw nature.
+The Lolab Valley is situated in the northern district of Kupwara, Jammu, and Kashmir.
+This valley is specifically laid with immense charm and the beauty of raw nature.

-3. Admire the Beauty of Betaab Valley.
-The valley is known for its surreal ambience which it gets from the green meadows, forests, views of snow-capped mountains, and glistening rivers.
+The valley is known for its surreal ambiance which it gets from the green meadows, forests, views of snow-capped mountains, and glistening rivers.
 The valley is 15km from Pahalgam and has been named after a Bollywood film Betaab that had Bobby Deol and Amrita Singh in the lead.
 One can gaze at the deodar trees, the Lidder river, and the pine forest for hours over here.

-4. Explore the Kolahoi Glacier.
-Situated over the Lidder River, Kolahoi glacier is also known as a hanging glacier and is specifically known for its breathtaking views.
+Situated over the Lidder River, the Kolahoi glacier is also known as a hanging glacier and is specifically known for its breathtaking views.
 Moreover, the only way of reaching this place is through trekking which will certainly make your journey worth remembering.
 Here one can also hire ponies along with horses for specific stretches of the journey.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here